Climate activists try to block access to 3 German airports

 Past protests involving the blocking of roads and ports have drawn criticism from officials across the political spectrum.

+“Blocking highways or even airports isn’t helpful, it’s wrong,” Environment Minister Steffi Lemke told weekly Die Zeit.
+It quoted Lemke saying that anger over Germany’s failure to meet its emissions targets didn’t justify such protests.

-The blockades are reminiscent of the protests last year by the climate action group Insulate Britain, which obstructed many main highways and roads in the U.K.
+The blockades are reminiscent of the protests last year by the climate action group Insulate Britain, which obstructed many main highways and roads in London and other U.K. cities.

 Follow AP’s climate coverage at https://apnews.com/hub/climate